arunkumar-kannan/BrainMT-fMRI/README.md

 #### Inference

 **1. Run Inference:**
-Execute `inference.py` script from the command line, specifying the task and the path to the trained model checkpoint.
+Execute `inference.py` script specifying the task and the path to the trained model checkpoint.

 **Example: Running Inference on a Regression Model**
 ```bash